pawoo0211/Encyclopedia/README.md

-# Spirng-encyclopedia
+# Encyclopedia

 ## Overview
-This Application have planned encyclopedia related Spring-framework
+This Application have planned encyclopedia for Engilish Study
 <br>
 <br>